 Using the External Accommodations and TestHound Accommodations drop-down menus, match accommodations from your upload to the accommodations in TestHound.
 Once you have matched accommodations, click Submit.

 District users may also enter accommodations notes.
-To enter an accommodation note, click on the blue box on the appropriate accommodation line once accommodations have been associated.
+To enter an accommodation note during the mapping process, type the note in the Notes box and then hit submit.
+After mapping has been done, users will need to click on the blue box on the appropriate accommodation line in the table to add or edit a note.

 After the mapping process is complete, click Close and return to the mapping associations to correct the errors.to evaluate your file and determine if there are any errors.
 A data analysis window will open.
 If any errors are present, a Mapping Error message will be displayed.
 You will need to click